 Open banking, which we have written about before, is a practice or idea where third-party fintechs get access to consumer banking, transaction and financial data from banks and other institutions through the use of application programming interfaces (APIs).
 Essentially, it allows fintechs and other companies to easily access financial data – credit scores, bank account information, mortgage details and much more.
+This access to client data can then allow banks to enhance the entire consumer experience in a shorter period of time, targeting inefficient and manual processes such as vendor payments and reconciling bank statements.
 Imagine if a small business could access all of its bank, investment, insurance and mortgage accounts through a single mobile app.

 Here's an excerpt of an If I Ran the Bank podcast episode where FISPAN's CEO Lisa Shields describes the difference between Open Banking and Embedded Banking:

 While its main objective is to make individuals’ and companies’ lives easier, many experts also think it could boost economic growth around the world.
 According to a 2018 PYMNTS article, open banking in the U.K. (where this type of data sharing is now mandated by the government), could add $1.4 billion to its GDP annually.